trackcord/discord-reddit/README.md

 # Discord Invite Scraper for Reddit Comments

-This tool helps you find Discord invite links in Reddit comments and posts using Bun.
+This tool helps you find Discord invite links in Reddit comments and posts.
 It efficiently scans multiple pages of subreddit content and extracts unique Discord invites.

 ## Features